al6x/jslang/projects/salejs/introduction.md

 # How to create simple online shop.

-In this course we create cart-widget that can be embedded into sites in order to allow its users to buy products and send orders to the site owner.
+In this course we create [Cart Widget](https://github.com/alexeypetrushin/salejs) that can be embedded into sites in order to allow its users to buy products and send orders to the site owner.

 You'll learn how to: